TAUSBV/dqf-api/v3/README.md

 }
 ```

-The code is DQF specific and can be used to report the nature of the problem to the DQF team.
+The code is DQF specific and should be used to report the nature of the problem to the DQF team.

 **NOTE:** For debugging and troubleshooting purposes, it is _critical_ that you can provide logs of the calls to the DQF server.
 The DQF Team strongly recommends to include UI elements containing the API responses in case of errors.
 Errors need to be reported to the DQF Team and the users need to be informed whenever the communication with the DQF server fails and ideally also when operations are concluded successfully.